linguini1/pulse.nvim/README.md

 }
 ```

-You must call `pulse.setup()` in order to get access to the editor commands and default functionality.
+You must call `setup()` in order to get access to the editor commands and default functionality.

 ### Configuration